-Dr. George Musgrave studies the psychological experiences and working conditions of creative careers, with a current focus on mental health and wellbeing in the music industry.
+Dr. George Musgrave FRSA studies the psychological experiences and working conditions of creative careers, with a current focus on mental health and wellbeing in the music industry.
 He co-led a major research project entitled 'Can Music Make You Sick?' alongside Sally Anne Gross on mental health and the music industry exploring the links between anxiety/depression and precarious work, the book of which was an Amazon Number 1 Best Seller in the Sociology of Work.
-He has also done work on ethical decision-making by music managers and wellbeing in the gig economy.
+He has also done work on ethical decision-making by music managers, and wellbeing in the gig economy.
+He is a Fellow of the Royal Society of Arts.

 His work broadly covers three research areas: